A practical, policy-compliant playbook: when to ask, how to make it frictionless, what will get you penalized, and how to scale it across locations.

 Before chasing volume, make sure the listing deserves it.
 Claim and verify your Google Business Profile, set accurate hours and categories, add real photos of the food and space, and keep the menu link current.
 A complete, active profile ranks better in the map pack and quietly earns more reviews on its own, because more people see it.

 The single biggest lever is timing.
-Most reviews come from a specific emotional moment, right after a guest had a clearly good experience.
+Most reviews come from a specific emotional moment, right after a guest has had a clearly good experience.
 Train the team to notice those moments and ask then: when a guest compliments a server, when a large pickup goes perfectly, when a catering order saves someone's event.
 A warm in-person ask at that moment converts far better than a cold request days later.

 Keep the ask simple and human: "If you have a second, a quick Google review really helps our team."
 No script-reading, no pressure.